Costa Rica Mountains B&B / Vacation Rental: Casa Cielo

 Santa Barbara Central ParkA Delightful Small Town

-Santa Barbara (see map) is a small, rural, typical, friendly town in Heredia, one of Costa Rica's seven provinces.
-It's located in Costa Rica's mountains in the cool "Central Valley", a very large plateau in the center of the country that's home to half of its 4,000,000 citizens.
-As in most of Costa Rica, there are no street addresses here, and no postal delivery.
-A local supermarket's address might be "50 metros este de la Iglesia Catholica" or "50 meters east of the Catholic Church".
-The phrase "100 meters" equals one block, which can actually be considerably more or less than 100 meters.
+Santa Barbara (see the map at getting around) is a small, rural, typical, friendly town in Heredia near its border with Alajuela, two of Costa Rica's seven provinces.
+It's located in Costa Rica's mountains in the cool "Central Valley," a very large plateau in the center of the country that's home to half of its 4,500,000 residents.
+As in most of Costa Rica, there are no street addresses here, and no residential postal delivery.
+A local supermarket's address might be "50 metros este de la Iglesia Catholica" or "50 meters east of the Catholic Church."
+The phrase "100 meters" means one block, which can actually be somewhat more or less than 100 meters.

-Unless you are among the few Santa Barbara residents with a private local delivery box that's similar to a post office box in the USA, you have Santa Barbara Supermarketnever received a bill by mail, or a piece of junk mail.
-Residents pay all their bills in cash, by Internet bank transfer, or at the local supermarket.
-If you don't pay your monthly electric bill or phone bill on time, your service will eventually be cut off.
+Unless you are among the few Santa Barbara residents with a post office box, you have probably never Santa Barbara Supermarket received a bill by mail.
+Residents pay their bills in cash, by Internet bank transfer, or at the local supermarket.
+If you don't pay your monthly electric bill or phone bill on time, your service is eventually cut off.
 Each month, you check online or at the supermarket to find out how much you owe.

-Nearly every Costa Rican town has a "parque central" - central park - with a Catholic Church on its east side, plus a bus stop and an army of taxi drivers awaiting your orders.
+Nearly every Costa Rican town has a "parque central" - central park - with a Catholic Church on its east side (facing west), plus a bus stop and an army of taxi drivers awaiting your orders.
 Santa Barbara is no exception.
 The central park is surrounded by stores, and by a few entrepreneurs selling fruits and vegetables from their cars or trucks on the street.
 The central park is the center of life in Santa Barbara.
-Teenagers hold hands in the park, adults crisscross it to reach the stores, and occasionally there is a concert in its central pavilion.
+Teenagers hold hands (and a few smoke pot) in the park, adults crisscross it to reach the stores, and occasionally there's a concert in its central pavilion.

-Santa Barbara Feria (Farmers' Market)Every Saturday morning - except for frequent religious and secular holidays - a farmer's market or "feria" offers fresh fruits and vegetables at prices so low that you won't believe them.
+Santa Barbara Feria (Farmers' Market)Every Saturday morning - except for frequent religious and secular holidays - a farmer's market or "feria" offers fresh fruits and vegetables at bargain prices.
 Nearly every town has its own feria; some cover several blocks while others cover less than one.
-In Santa Barbara's feria, you can find bananas for three cents each, strawberries or blackberries for 75 cents/pint, potatoes or tomatoes for 25-50 cents/pound, plus a dozen fruits and vegetables that you've never seen before.
-You could live on a healthy diet of fresh fruits, vegetables, beans, and rice - as many Costa Ricans do - for less than $2/day.
+In Santa Barbara's feria, you can find bananas for four cents each, the best strawberries you'll ever eat for $2/pound, potatoes or tomatoes for 25-50 cents/pound, plus a dozen fruits and vegetables that you've never seen before.
+You could live on a healthy diet of fresh fruits, vegetables, beans, and rice - as many Costa Ricans do - for less than $3/day.

 Onsite and Walking Distance Highlights: